Ensign-College/tig-docker/README.md

 ![Telegraf Main Diagram](/img/telegraf_main_diagram.png "Telegraf Main Diagram")

 Telegraf must be installed and configured on each server to collect data.
 There are two important different configurations to set up:
-1. Collect data (like cpu use, disk usage, memory usage or network usage) from a physical servers like a `Linux Server`.
+1. Collect data (like cpu use, disk usage, memory usage, or network usage) from a physical server like a `Linux Server`.
-2. Collect data (like cpu load, disk usage or memory usage) from `ProxMox VMs and Containers` individually.
+2. Collect data (like cpu load, disk usage, or memory usage) from `ProxMox VMs and Containers` individually.

 #### Collect data from Linux Servers

-The preconfiguration to collect data from proxmox VMs and containers using the `[[inputs.proxmox]]` input plugin is located in `/telegraf/server.telegraf.conf`.
+The preconfiguration to collect data from Linux Servers using the `[[outputs.influxdb_v2]]` input plugin is located in `/telegraf/server.telegraf.conf`.
 This telegraf agent configuration should be done on each physical/host server.

 Linux Server configurations step-by-step (as root)
-1. If necesary, install git `apt-get install git`
+1. If necessary, install git `apt-get install git`
 2. Install Telegraf
     ```bash
     # influxdata-archive_compat.key GPG Fingerprint: 9D539D90D3328DC7D6C8D3B9D8FF8E1F7DF8B07E